University staff can:

 - Access disability inclusion resources via fact sheets available at Staff Resources or in hard copy from the Student Centre.

-The CATS web resource is a fully accessible, well researched and informed national initiative.
-The University of Tasmania endorses use of the CATS resource to develop and guide excellence in inclusive teaching and learning practices.
+The ADCET web resource is a fully accessible well researched and informed national initiative and the University of Tasmania endorses use of the website to develop and guide excellence in inclusive teaching and learning practices.

 Disability Advisers can: